Healthy Recipes Blog

 Dry-roasting the noodles in a dry skillet.

-• While the noodles are dry-roasting, use a fork to mix together the sesame paste, soy sauce, rice vinegar, and red pepper flakes.
+• While the noodles are dry-roasting, use a fork to combine the sesame paste, soy sauce, rice vinegar, and red pepper flakes in a bowl.
 Add the mixture to the dry noodles in the skillet (use a small rubber spatula to scrape it all off the mixing bowl) along with the shredded cabbage.
 Stir-fry until the noodles and cabbage are thoroughly coated, 1-2 minutes.

 Adding the sauce to the noodles.